 - Foreign Transaction Fees.
 Like the standard Amex Platinum card, there are no foreign transaction fees assessed on purchases made outside of the U.S.

-The American Express Starwood Preferred Card is a favorite among travelers who want to earn the most valuable rewards.
+The American Express Starwood Preferred Card (a Money Crashers partner) is a favorite among travelers who want to earn the most valuable rewards.
 In addition to the rewards program, this card offers a competitive sign-up bonus.

 See our Starwood Preferred Guest Credit Card Review for more information.